virgo-project/virgo/README.md

 and at peace and in love with ourselves, and at peace with the laws of the universe.

-While Capitalism may appear to be an unstoppable force, the fact of the matter is, capital and private property are constructs of our collective hallucination.
+While capitalism may appear to be an unstoppable force, the fact of the matter is, capital and private property are constructs of our collective hallucination.
 It is we the people who enforce property laws.